 Lee Miller, photographer and photojournalist, was the only female combat photographer in Europe during World War II and the first female photojournalist to bear witness to the horrors of the German concentration camps.

-Miller was raped at the age of seven by her father and was infected with gonorrhea.
-She then became the object of her father’s voyeurism.
-He photographed her nude until she left home at age nineteen to work as a model for Vogue Magazine.
-Miller’s modeling assignment led to an interest in photography.
+Miller was raped at the age of seven by a family friend she was sent to visit while her mother was away.
+She was infected with gonorrhea.
+Shortly after this trauma, she became the object of her father’s voyeurism and was photographed by him nude before her eighth birthday, standing in the snow with only her boots on.
+He was an amateur photographer and gave her lessons on how to operate a camera and how to photograph.
+However, he continued to photograph her nude until she left home at age nineteen to work as a model for Vogue Magazine.
+She was photographed by Edward Steichen as well as other well-known photographers.
+Miller’s modeling assignments led her to be interested in photography.

-During World War II, Miller served as correspondent for Vogue, the magazine for which she had once modeled.
+During World War II, Miller reinvented herself as a photojournalist and served as a correspondent for Vogue, the magazine for which she had once modeled.
 Her images of the London Blitz and Britain under siege were featured in the 1941 book, “Grim Glory.”
-She also documented the liberation of Paris and the horrors of the Nazi concentration camps.
+After the United States entered the war, she became a war correspondent in 1944 and was in the front line of the Allied advance from Normandy to Paris and then into Germany.
+She documented the liberation of Paris and the horrors of the Nazi concentration camps.
 On April 29, 1945, she entered newly liberated Dachau and photographed the evidence of the Nazis’ extermination of Jews and other enemies of the Third Reich in starkly accurate photographs.

 Miller afterwards photographed dying children in a hospital, post-war peasant life, corpses of Nazi officers, and the execution of Prime Minister Laszlo Bardossy.
-During her life, Miller did little to promote her own photography, It is through the efforts of her son Anthony Penrose that her work is known today.
+During her life, Miller did little to promote her own photography, Her son knew noting of her work as a photographer.
+I twas only after her death that his wife found some 60,000 prints of hers hidden away in her home.
+Since then, he has promoted her work.
+It is through the efforts of her son Anthony Penrose that her work is known today.